ibrokethecloud/rio-sample/README.md

 ### Deploying a new service with Rio
 To launch a new service with Rio the following command is sufficient

-`rio run -p 8080 -n rio-sample localhost:5442/rio-system/rio-sample:white`
+`rio run -p 8080 -n rio-sample localhost:5442/default/rio-sample:white white`

 We can now view the status of the service using `rio ps`

+If you have public domain available for use with the rio service then it needs to be registered as:

+`rio domain register app.standalone.rio.fe.rancher.space rio-sample`

 Once the service is ready, the endpoint for the service can be viewed using `rio endpoints`